Non-negative matrix factorization algorithms generally improve topic model fits: Poisson NMF and the multinomial topic model

-Now we state an equivalence between Poisson NMF and the multinomial topic model: we define a mapping between the parameter spaces for the two models (Definition~\ref{def:poisson2multinomial}), then we state an equivalence between their likelihoods (Lemma \ref{lemma:pnmf-plsi-equivalence}), which leads to an equivalence in the MLEs (Corollary \ref{cor:mle}).
+Now we connect the Poisson non-negative matrix factorization to the multinomial topic model matrix factorization.
+To do so, we define a mapping between the parameter spaces for the two models (Definition~\ref{def:poisson2multinomial}), and then we state an equivalence between their likelihoods (Lemma \ref{lemma:pnmf-plsi-equivalence}), which leads to an equivalence in their MLEs (Corollary \ref{cor:mle}).